14 Ironic “Failures” of Wildly Successful People

 Albert Einstein failed his school entrance exam

 Albert Einstein is arguably one of the most important and influential figures of physics in the 20th century.
 One might assume he’d be good at traditional learning, but the physicist and mathematician wasn’t exactly a whizz at school.
 After dropping out of his school in Munich at 15, Einstein took the entrance exam for a polytechnic school in Zurich.
 He flunked the botany, zoology, and language sections, but passed the math one, according to History.
 Einstein kept studying and passed the exam the next year, although he struggled before eventually graduating.
 Struggling in school didn’t prevent him from developing the special and general theories of relativity and explanation of the photoelectric effect show, per Biography.
+Einstein was also one of the people with the highest IQs in the world.

 Katy Perry only sold 200 copies of her first album